Treetrain1/Survival-Remastered/README.md

 Survival Remastered is the Ultimate Minecraft Experience.
-This is the 1.18.1 version of Survival Remastered.

 DISCLAIMER: IT IS RECOMMENDED TO HAVE A MID TO HIGH-END COMPUTER TO PLAY SURVIVAL REMASTERED.
 IT IS ALSO RECOMMENDED TO INCREASE THE AMOUNT OF RAM IT CAN USE IN CURSEFORGE SETTINGS.